davidlespada/unreal-python-tools/README.md

 - Unreal Engine Python API enabled

 ### How to use
-Download any script you want and execute it with Unreal as any other python script⚡
+Download the script you want and execute it with Unreal as any other python script⚡

 ## 📋 Available Scripts